dmlc/ps-lite/README.md

 DMLC_ROLE=worker ./tests/test_benchmark
 ```

+If you want to use libfabric with Amazon Elastic Fabric Adaptor, make sure to set `DMLC_ENABLE_RDMA=fabric` for all processes.
+If you are
+using libfabric < 1.10, please also set `FI_EFA_ENABLE_SHM_TRANSFER=0` to avoid a bug in the EFA shm provider.

 If you just want to use TCP, make sure to unset `DMLC_ENABLE_RDMA` for all processes.

 ### 2. Benchmark with IPC support